jkobject/jkobject.github.io/_projects/about-scprint.md

 (_Nature Communications_, 2025), with code at
 [github.com/cantinilab/scPRINT](https://github.com/cantinilab/scPRINT).
 What I
-want to do here is tell the story behind it — the design choices, the dead ends, the things we found that surprised us, and the infrastructure we had to build along the way.
+want to do here is tell the story behind it — the design choices, the dead ends, the surprises, and the infrastructure we had to build.

 If you prefer watching over reading, check out my talks at [LoGG](https://www.youtube.com/watch?v=s9_DZz9E1To&t=1645s) or at the